Kirkland's

 Kirkland's, Inc. is an American retail chain that sells home decor, furniture, textiles, accessories and gifts.
-It operates 361 stores in 35 states as well as an e-commerce enabled website.
-It is based in Brentwood, TN.
+It operates 317 stores in 35 states as well as an e-commerce enabled website.
+It is based in Brentwood, Tennessee.

 History

 Kirkland's was founded by Carl Kirkland and Robert Kirkland in 1966 in Jackson, Tennessee, when they began selling home accessories at low prices.
-As of September 2018, the chain has grown to 431 stores in 37 states.

-In September 2018, Kirkland's announced it had named Steve Woodward as the new CEO, replacing interim CEO, Mike Cairnes.
-Co-founder Robert Kirkland was also the main funder for nationally acclaimed museum and fun park, Discovery Park of America, located in Union City, Tennessee.
+Robert was also the main funder for nationally acclaimed museum and fun park, Discovery Park of America, located in Union City, Tennessee.